-This quinoa chickpea salad might just be the easiest you’ve ever made.
-And with loads of lemon and dill, possibly the tastiest too!
+This lemony quinoa salad might just be the easiest you’ve ever made.
+And with loads of lemon, tons of chickpeas, and dill, possibly the tastiest too!

 Good thing it’s simple AND tasty, because I’ll be honest: I’ve been struggling with meals the last few months.
 Nothing really sounds that great and I don’t ever feel like making dinner.
 Or breakfast or lunch for that matter.
 And I rarely have anything healthy, satisfying, and that fits my narrow parameters at the ready in the fridge.
 SO off I go to Starbucks for another glorified fast food meal.
 Hey, I might be all about creating recipes, but this is real life, my friends.
 And real life is up and down, am I right?

 After chatting with my awesome intuitive eating nutrition counselor (a story for another day!), I realized that, yep, I am just plain burned out.

 Why?
 Well, for one, I’ve been a vegetarian for about 17 years.
 And I don’t think I can ever go back to eating meat, even though meals might be a lot easier if I did.
 Plus, I eliminated dairy a couple of years ago.
 Bye bye cheese (sob) and yogurt (whimper).
 Then, last year, I took a food sensitivity test.
 Soy and eggs were on my naughty list.
 So I eliminated them for awhile to see if it made a difference (it didn’t – I actually felt even worse without them).

 But since then, mentally, I realized I’ve really only been considering beans, lentils, nuts, and seeds valid sources of protein.
 Maybe eggs, but only one per day!
 Because high cholesterol!